AXIS Device Manager - User manual

 Manual upgrade of AXIS OS

-Select the devices that you want to upgrade with a new AXIS OS version, right-click and select Upgrade AXIS OS.
+1. Select the devices that you want to upgrade with a new AXIS OS version, right-click and select Upgrade firmware.

-In the Upgrade firmware dialogue: To update the list of firmware versions available for download and click the Check for Updates button.
+3. To update the list of firmware versions available for download In the Upgrade firmware dialogue, click Check for Updates.

-By default, AXIS OS updates are done for all the selected devices at the same time.
-The update order can be changed in Configuration > Connected Services > Firmware upgrade settings.
+By default, AXIS OS upgrades are done for all the selected devices at the same time.
+The upgrade order can be changed in Configuration > Connected Services > Firmware upgrade settings.

-AXIS Device Manager 5 default setting is to not check for any AXIS OS updates, but it can be set up to automatically check if AXIS OS updates are available on the server or axis.com.
+AXIS Device Manager 5 default setting is to not check for any firmware upgrades, but it can be set up to automatically check if AXIS OS upgrades are available on the server or axis.com.

-To manually check for AXIS OS updates, press the Check now button in the action menu.
+To manually check for AXIS OS upgrades, press the Check now button in the action menu.

 AXIS OS upgrade order

-AXIS OS updates can be done on all devices at the same time, or one device after the other.
+AXIS OS upgrades can be done on all devices at the same time, or one device after the other.

-To update all devices at once, select Parallel upgrade order
+• To upgrade all devices at once, select Parallel upgrade order

 Troubleshooting